ansys/pyansys-geometry/doc/source/getting_started/docker/common_docker.rst

 * ``LOG_LEVEL``: Sets the Geometry service logging level.
 The default is ``2``, in which case the logging level is ``INFO``.

-Other important information to keep in mind:
+Here are some terms to keep in mind:

-* The **host**: this is the machine that hosts the Geometry Service.
-It is typically be on ``localhost`` but bare in mind that if you are deploying the service in a remote machine, you need to pass in this machine's host IP when connecting.
+* **host**: Machine that hosts the Geometry service.
+It is typically on ``localhost``, but if you are deploying the service on a remote machine, you must pass in this host machine's IP address when connecting.
 By default, PyAnsys Geometry assumes it is on ``localhost``.

-* The **port**: this is the port that exposes the Geometry Service on the host machine.
-Its value is assumed to be ``50051``, but users can deploy the service on their preferred port.
+* **port**: Port that exposes the Geometry service on the host machine.
+Its value is assumed to be ``50051``, but users can deploy the service on preferred ports.

 Prior to using the PyAnsys Geometry launcher to launch the Geometry service, you must define general environment variables required for your OS.
 You do not need to define these